xmatekaj/AwesomeEducationalGames/README.md

 - [Vim Adventures](https://vim-adventures.com/) - Learning Vim while playing a game.
 - [Vim Genius](http://vimgenius.com/) - Increase your speed and improve your muscle memory with Vim Genius.
 - [PacVim](https://ostechnix.com/pacvim-a-cli-game-to-learn-vim-commands/) - A CLI Game To Learn Vim Commands

-## Programming
-- [Clips the Game](https://md5crypt.github.io/clipsgame/) - A demanding logic game based on the clips rule engine.
-- [CodinGame](https://www.codingame.com/start) - A challenge-based training platform where you can play with the hottest programming topics.
-- [Cube Composer](https://david-peter.de/cube-composer/) - A puzzle game inspired by functional programming.
-- [Deadlock Empire](https://deadlockempire.github.io/) - Solve puzzles with concurrency.
-- [Screeps](https://screeps.com/) - The world's first MMO strategy sandbox game for programmers.
-- [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.

 ## Git